adamreeve/asp.net-docker/aws/ami/README.md

 ============================

-This uses [packer](https://www.packer.io/) to build an AMI (Amazon Machine Image) that runs an APS.NET vNext app and works with AWS autoscaling groups.
+This uses [packer](https://www.packer.io/) to build an AMI (Amazon Machine Image) that runs an APS.NET vNext app and works with AWS CloudFormation.

-First build the base AMI for running docker containers:
+First build the base AMI for running docker containers, which includes the CloudFormation utilities:

 ```
     packer build \